We respect the privacy of personal information that is provided to us. This policy explains how we manage that information.

 We sometimes need to share your personal information with others.

 We disclose personal information to third parties located in Australia or overseas where we believe such disclosure is reasonably necessary to perform our functions and activities, including to provide our products and services.
 We may disclose your personal information to:

 - our external advisers (for example, our lawyers, accountants and auditors);

 - other financiers;

-- our business partners and service providers we engage to support or assist us to perform our functions and duties, including for example in connection with our products and services;
+- our business partners and service providers we engage to support or assist us to perform our functions and activities, including for example in connection with our products and services;

-- third parties engaged by Export Finance Australia for promotional activities or direct marketing purposes with your consent;
+- third parties we engage for promotional activities or direct marketing purposes to the extent permitted by law;

 - with your consent, other entities.

 The parties listed above may in turn disclose your personal information to other parties in accordance with their privacy policies or equivalent.
 In addition, we and third parties we disclose to or use to hold your personal information (as set out above) may hold or store your personal information overseas, including with a cloud service provider located overseas (see section 9 below for how we ensure your information is appropriately protected).